 (MS)2: Math & Science for Minority Students

 An intensive three-summer math and science enrichment program for talented and economically disadvantaged African American, Latino, and Native American public school students; 110 students.
 Est. 1977.

-A two-year summer and winter program for Lawrence middle school students.
+A two-year program for Lawrence middle school students.
 Provides enrichment in math, language arts and sciences, with follow-up mentoring by members of PA and Andover High School community service programs.
 Est. 1988.